Melodi17/Carp/README.md

 ### Contributing

-As the language is still very early, contributions would be very much appricated.
+As the language is still very early, contributions would be very much appreciated.
 Some ideas include; more standard libraries, bugfixes or new features.